ARTIST STATEMENT

 She currently works from her studio at the renowned Victoria Yards development in Johannesburg, South Africa.

-The application of cow dung in Mfuphi’s work as a medium portrays who he is and where he is coming from, His love or enjoyment for cow dung commenced when he was young, was he used to help his grandmother carry cow dung from isibaya (the kraal) for plastering walls and floor as it is known to be a scent that attracts abaphansi (ancestors) and also a herbal medicine from Different leaves and plants.
-With that being said, the application of cow dung in his work also represents his late Mother, Grandmothers from the village who are working hard, farmers as well as our ancestors.
+The application of cow dung as a medium reflects who I am and where I come from.
+My connection to it began when I was young, helping my grandmother carry cow dung from isibaya (the kraal) for plastering walls and floors.
+It is known both as a scent that attracts abaphansi (ancestors) and as a herbal medicine derived from different leaves and plants.
+In this sense, cow dung in my work represents our ancestors, mothers, and grandmothers in the village who worked hard, as well as farmers.

 “If you are not creating art to engage socially and stimulate the viewer to reflect, then what are you making it for?”